Last published 01 Nov 2018

 Young people participating in Youth Frontiers are matched with mentors who spend at least 35 hours over six months supporting them to achieve their goals.
 The program gives mentees an opportunity to build life skills and self-confidence through mentoring support and by undertaking a community engagement activity.

-The Minister responsible for Youth, Ray Williams, has announced four organisations will receive a share of $6.6 million over three years to deliver the program.
-The organisations delivering Youth Frontiers from 2018 to 2020 are MTC Australia, Raise Foundation, Save the Children, and YWCA NSW.
+The NSW Government announced the following organisations will receive a share of $6.6 million over three years to deliver the program.
+The organisations delivering Youth Frontiers from 2018 to 2020 are MTC Australia, Raise Foundation, YWCA NSW and Save the Children.
+In 2020, Save the Children are no longer delivering the Youth Frontiers program.

 Contact the provider in your location for details of how to get involved.